ebzzry/ebzzry.github.io/lambda-calculus.md

 ### Variables

 In lambda calculus, the symbols that are used inside a function are called variables.
-Going back to the function we defined above,
+Going back to the function you defined above,

 ```
 (λx.x)